2024mt12104/Flutter_Back4App/README.md

+# 📝 AjB4APP - Note It Down!

-# 📝 Flutter Notes App with Authentication - A Project by [Ajeesh K Rajan](2024mt12104@wilp.bits-pilani.ac.in)
+### Flutter Notes App with Authentication - A Project by [Ajeesh K Rajan](2024mt12104@wilp.bits-pilani.ac.in)

 A full-featured Flutter notes application with user authentication and cloud database integration using Back4App (Parse Server).
 This project is done as an assignment per Cross Platform Application Development <-> Mentored by [Chandan R N](chandanrn@wilp.bits-pilani.ac.in)

 ## 🎯 Project Overview

-This Flutter application provides a complete notes management system with user authentication, allowing users to create, read, update, and delete personal notes stored securely in the cloud.
+**AjB4APP** is a modern Flutter application that provides a complete notes management system with user authentication, allowing users to create, read, update, and delete personal notes stored securely in the cloud.
 Each user's notes are private and accessible only after authentication.

+The app features a vibrant, eye-pleasing design with smooth animations and a cohesive color scheme throughout all screens.

 **Test Coverage**: The project includes **87 comprehensive unit tests** with 74% coverage on the Note model and 100% coverage on business logic validation rules.
 See the [Testing](#-testing) section for detailed coverage metrics.